jmcantrell/arch-bootstrap/README.md

 [Early KMS start][early-kms-start] is enabled for any recognized GPU chipsets.

-If wireless networking is enabled, any connections created in the installation environment will be persisted to the installed system.

 A [privileged user][#privileged-user] will be created and the root account will be locked.

+If wireless networking is used, any networks established in the installation environment will be persisted to the system.

+Any SSH public keys authorized in the installation environment will be persisted to the system.

 The following systemd units are enabled: